psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 ![images](../pictures/1/1_docker_images.PNG)

-You will see that all those 6 images are already present in the lab environment.
+You will see that all those 6 images mentioned in the challenge are already present in the lab environment.

-Next I will show you how to scan those six images with Aquasec Trivy.
+Next, let's try to scan those six images with Aquasec Trivy.

-*I did not have any knowledge on Aquasec Trivy prior to this lab, but I was still able to complete the task.
-I was able to do so with just some curiosity and common commands, let me show you how.*
+*As mentioned earlier, I did not have any knowledge on Aquasec Trivy prior to this lab, so I just ran some common commands and tried to figure my way out, let me show you how.*

-When you click on the *Images* icon (in CKS challenge lab), there you will get a hint *Use 'trivy' to find the image with the least number of 'CRITICAL' vulnerability*
+If you click on the *Images* icon (in CKS challenge lab), there you will get a hint *Use 'trivy' to find the image with the least number of 'CRITICAL' vulnerability.*

-Simply run 'trivy' command and observe the output
+Simply run 'trivy' command and observe the output.

 ```bash
 root@controlplane$ trivy